MaggieAppleton/monzo-lunchmoney-sync/README.md

 - **No secrets in logs**: Only transaction counts and timestamps are logged
 - **Duplicate protection**: Won't create duplicate transactions if you run it multiple times
 - **Test mode**: Always test with `DRY_RUN=1` before running for real

+## Troubleshooting

+### Authentication issues

+If you see "Authentication failed" errors in your logs:

+1. **First time setup**: Make sure you've completed the initial OAuth flow by running the script manually at least once
+2. **Token refresh failures**: The script will automatically try to refresh expired tokens
+3. **Cron environment**: Make sure you're using `CRON=1` in your cron job to prevent browser-based OAuth attempts
+4. **Manual re-authentication**: If tokens are completely invalid, delete them from your keychain and run the script manually to re-authenticate

+### Common issues

+- **"No stored tokens found"**: Run the script manually first to complete the OAuth flow
+- **"Invalid state" errors**: Usually indicates the OAuth flow was interrupted; try running manually
+- **Network timeouts**: The script will retry, but persistent network issues may require manual intervention

 ## Automatic category assignment